 for Mechanical Engineering

-Undergraduate Academic Advising is available for 2019 Spring Semester.
+Undergraduate Academic Advising is available for the spring 2020 semester.
 Please find advising office hours indicated below and make every effort to come and visit us.
 Academic Hold can only be removed after in-person discussion.
 No email request for academic hold removal is accepted.

 - Aerodynamics, AE-UY 4613, Mon/Wed 3:00 to 4:20pm

 - Aerospace Propulsion, AE-UY 4633, Mon/Wed 1:00 to 2:20pm